 18. Corpse Pose (Savasana)

-Take any yoga class and you’ll likely finish with the Savasana.
-This simple restorative pose is designed to put you in a state of full relaxation.
+Take any class and you’ll likely finish with the savasana.
+This restorative stretch is designed to put you in a state of full relaxation.

-Even though it looks simple it can be difficult, especially for those suffering from back pain.
+Even though it looks straightforward it can be difficult, especially for those suffering from back pain.

-Try the Supported Corpse Pose, by adding a bolster under your legs to take the pressure off your lower back.
+Try a supported version, by adding a bolster under your legs to take the pressure off your lower back.

 Another way to get inspired as you begin your journey is by following other passionate yogis online!